naihloan/ramoneando/1-fieldnotes-patagonia-2019-01-gtranscribe/Jan10-Spaniards.md

  [11:11.9] And in one direction you run really fast, and it's really amazing.
 And then you just turn around and you have the strong wind in your face, and you don't move from there, in the place you stay.
 It's really terrible.
 Not even running.
 If you only go out for a walk.
 It's "OK, this is a nice day, let's go to the coast", and the wind is so hard that it's: "fooh, I cannot stand that, I need to come back".
  [11:41.4] And this is a point that has really surprised me.
 The Patagonian wind.
  [11:48.4] HIM: Actually, the climate here, it's amazing.
 It's really strange, because we are in the middle of desert but it's a cold desert, but there's the biggest lake in Argentina, that is just 100 meters away.
 So it's quite strange how all those things can be together but it's true.
 And there's always wind but there's always wind coming from the same direction and it's like
- [12:26.6] geographically and climate wise, it's a very strange, or very ... authentic place.
+ [12:26.6] geographically and climate wise, it's a very strange, or very ...
+Authentic place.
 And once you discover Perito Moreno, which is like amazing, astonishing,
  [12:55.3] it's even more ...
  [12:59.8] HER: It's like things don't fit with the others.
 Like, it's all desert, but there's a big lake.
 You go to the Perito Moreno, and it's "OK, it's hills with forest and boom!!
 A big piece of ice!!
 Why?
 I cannot understand this place".
 But it's amazing.
 Because it's really different from everything we have seen, or that we have in Spain.
  [13:27.6] HIM: I suppose that the first people who arrived here must be, should've been really confused by the place.
-It's like very hostile but at least ... but on another hand, it shouldn't have been so, because it's also: there's water, [HER: guanacos do it ...]
+It's like very hostile but at least ...
+But on another hand, it shouldn't have been so, because it's also: there's water, [HER: guanacos do it ...]
 It's strange.
 I think if someone likes nature, [13:56.8] I think it's an amazing ...
 A place that you HAVE TO visit.
 At least for seeing all those things together.
 All that doesn't seem to fit together.
  [14:13.8] HER: And about people, not only the place, and the whether.
 People who live here in general they are really amazing people and as well.
 And it's a safe place.
 You can go around, and people say "it's getting dark, yeah you can go out, no problem".
 Maybe for us, ...
 I don't know if this is in part because of being near Calafate, or maybe Argentinean people, or Patagonic people, we are not sure, [14:44.6] they say "Here, people or things don't run, only ..."